Life in our Church School

 Although we are a Christian school, we respect all children’s and parents' values and beliefs.
 We welcome families of different faiths and cultures to our school.

 St Andrew’s church

 You can visit the St Andrew's website to find out about this vibrant church and its brilliant work in the community by clicking here.
-The Reverend at St Andrew's, Frances Trickey, is also a governor at our school, and our link governor for Christian Distinctiveness and Spiritual, Moral, Social and Cultural development.
+The Reverend at St Andrew's, Frances Trickey, is also a governor at our school.
+Reverend Patrick Davies is currently a Curate at the church and is our link governor for Christian Distinctiveness and Spiritual, Moral, Social and Cultural development.

 Throughout the year our children visit and present various church services at St Andrew’s including at Harvest time, Christmas and Easter.
 Further enrichment takes place in the form of 'reflection days' at the festivals of Christmas and Easter.

 Our School Virtues and Values